HomePropertiesRentalsGuides to FranceRegionsServicesForumsVersion FrançaiseNews

 One protection afforded to taxpayers in all of this is that, if the tax authority do undertake an investigation, once completed they cannot go back and reopen the case and the investigation is limited to one year.

-There is a health warning to be given over tax avoidance schemes and tax arrangements, which may be recommended to you by tax advisors, accountants or lawyers.
+There is a health warning to be given over tax avoidance schemes and tax arrangements that may be recommended to you by tax advisors, accountants or lawyers.

 Even though the scheme may be strictly within the law, if the tax authority later judge it to have been divised merely to reduce liability to the payment of tax they can declare the scheme to be void.